EmmaHsueh/PL_project/README.md

 These are more comprehensive projects assigned throughout the course.They feature greater completeness and often include visualized user interfaces, emphasizing both usability and aesthetic design.Each project emphasizes functionality and hands-on learning over visual presentation.

 ### 🔶 Assignment 1 : Visual Expense Management Application
-- Step-by-Step Expense Entry: The system prompts allow users to input the date, item, amount, category, and payment method sequentially to complete a full expense record.
+- **Step-by-Step Expense Entry:** The system prompts allow users to input the date, item, amount, category, and payment method sequentially to complete a full expense record.
-- Quick Total Expense Calculation: The program quickly reads all records and calculates the total amount of all expenses.
+- **Quick Total Expense Calculation:** The program quickly reads all records and calculates the total amount of all expenses.
-- Easy Cost Sharing: Allows you to input the number of people splitting the cost, and the program instantly calculates the average amount each person should pay.
+- **Easy Cost Sharing:** Allows you to input the number of people splitting the cost, and the program instantly calculates the average amount each person should pay.
-- Terminal Interaction: Uses a simple numerical menu to select either the "Record" or "Calculate" function.
+- **Terminal Interaction:** Uses a simple numerical menu to select either the "Record" or "Calculate" function.

 [Assignment 1 Link Path](Visual_Expense_Management_Application(日常支出_gradio).ipynb)

  **side project:**   [Simple Expense Tracker Link Path](Simple_Expense_Tracker(日常支出).ipynb)

 ### 🔶 Assignment 2 :
+- **Automatic Health Data Recording :**
+The system automatically records the user’s daily health data — including blood pressure, blood sugar, diet, and alcohol consumption — into a connected Google Sheet for long-term tracking.
+- **Personalized AI Health Suggestion :**
+Uses Google’s Gemini model to generate concise and personalized health recommendations in Traditional Chinese based on the user’s daily input.
+- **Real-Time Web Interaction :**
+Provides an intuitive Gradio web interface that allows users to input data and instantly receive AI-generated suggestions.
+- **Seamless AI Integration :**
+Combines health tracking and AI assistance in one workflow, making daily wellness management simple and interactive.

 [Assignment 2 Link Path](https://colab.research.google.com/drive/1A9-MVVQGqK42W2qIwLZFXIFjeJznY1c0?usp=sharing)